 Those who work in education should also come by jobs fairly easily.
-Apart from hundreds of schools, the city is also home to a host of higher-education institutions, such as Ball State University, Butler University, Indiana University-Purdue University Indianapolis, Marian University, Martin University, and Ivy Tech Community College, among others.
+Apart from hundreds of schools, the city is also home to a host of popular higher education institutions, such as Ball State University, Butler University and Indiana University-Purdue University Indianapolis.

 Finding a job in Indianapolis

-Industry-specific agencies, be it in healthcare, insurance, hospitality or sports, are also a good way to go as they have intimate knowledge of the job market and will help connect suitable candidates with employers.
+Industry-specific agencies, be they in healthcare, insurance, hospitality or sports, are also a good way to go, as they have intimate knowledge of the job market and will help connect suitable candidates with employers.

-Being a rather compact city known for its “small-town feel”, Indianapolis has remarkably tight-knit communities and networks who welcome newcomers and are quick to lend a helping hand in the search for jobs.
+Being a rather compact city known for its 'small-town feel', Indianapolis has remarkably tight-knit communities and networks that welcome newcomers and are quick to lend a helping hand in the search for jobs.

 Work culture in Indianapolis

-As in any city, work culture in Indianapolis largely depends on the individual’s particular industry and company.
-Generally speaking though, Indy is much slower paced than the notorious rat races of big east coast cities such as New York, and the vibe is a bit more laid-back with a healthier work-life balance.
+As in any city, the work culture in Indianapolis largely depends on the individual’s particular industry and company.
+Generally speaking though, Indy is much slower-paced than the notorious rat races of big East Coast cities such as New York, and the vibe is a bit more laid-back, with a healthier work-life balance.

-The workforce of Indianapolis, these days, is rather young, and the economy is vibrant and growing across a variety of sectors.
+These days, Indianapolis's workforce is rather young, and its economy is vibrant and shows growth across various sectors.
 Unemployment is remarkably low, and job security is generally stable, with workers guaranteed the right to work without the obligation to join a union – a right not all that common in Midwestern cities.

-Big national- and Fortune 500 companies that call Indianapolis home often provide their employees with a substantial range of benefits, opportunities, and career growth, while smaller start-ups in the tech and hospitality industries allow for more flexibility, if not as many benefits.
+Big national and Fortune 500 companies calling Indianapolis home often provide their employees with a substantial range of benefits, opportunities, and career growth, while smaller start-ups in the tech and hospitality industries allow for more flexibility, if not as many benefits.

-►Check out Accommodation in Indianapolis for more information on the type of homes in the city
+►Check out Accommodation in Indianapolis for more information on the types of homes in the city